JaninduDiz/music-payments-tracker/README.md

 ## ❤️ Keeping Your Database Alive

 Supabase may pause projects on the free plan after a period of inactivity.
-To prevent this, this project includes a GitHub Action workflow that automatically "pings" your database once a day.
+To prevent this, this project includes a GitHub Action workflow that automatically "pings" your database.

 To enable this, you need to add your Supabase credentials as secrets in your GitHub repository: